Ringwood Brewery: History

 In 1989, an enquiry by the Monopolies and Mergers Commission into the brewing industry resulted in the Beer Orders requiring large brewers to restruct their number of tied pubs to 2,000 and to those tied pubs to stock at least one guest beer.
 This allowed tenants to buy an ale from a different brewer other than their landlord.
 This transformed Ringwood's output and between 1990 and 1994 production rose from 5,000 barrels per annum to 13,000 barrels per annum.
 The brewhouse was extended to accommodate this from 1994, with a further extension taking place in 1999 to allow more than one brew per day.

 By the mid-1990s Ringwood had allowed Old Thumper to be brewed under license in the United States.
 Licensing was pursued in an effort to export their products to America, and was felt a more secure approach after two failed attempts in the mid and late 1980s.
 Alan Puglsey, a former Ringwood Brewery employee was the brewer for this through his brewery, Shipyard Brewery in Portland, Maine.
+Pugsley has called Austin a "surrogate father in many, many ways".

 Ringwood branched out from brewing in 1997 with the purchase of the Château de Fayolle and its vineyard near Saussignac in the Dordogne region of France.
 The vineyard produced several varieties of wine including Semillon, Sauvignon Blanc, Cabernet Sauvignon, Merlot and Cabernet Franc.
 Further diversification took place with the purchase of several local public houses, number 7 in total by 2007.

 In 2007, Ringwood was purchased from David Welsh by Marston's plc for £19.2 million.
 Marston's stated that they would keep the brewery in operation and continue producing the full range of Ringwood beers.

 Marston's sold Château de Fayolle and the vineyard in 2011.

 In 2013, Ringwood underwent a full re-brand, and the ABV of Old Thumper was reduced from 5.6% to 5.1%.

 In 2015, Ringwood Best Bitter was rebranded as Ringwood Razorback.

 In May 2020, it was announced that subject to competition law and shareholder approval, Marston's would merge its brewing business, including Ringwood Brewery, with Carlsberg UK (the United Kingdom arm of Carlsberg Group), into a joint venture to be known as Carlsberg Marston's Brewing Company (CMBC), valued at £780m.
 Marston's took a 40% stake in the joint venture and received c.£273m in cash.